How Federal Reserve interest rates affect bank interest rates

 The invisible hand of the market still plays a role.

-The Federal Reserve has raised the target federal funds rate six times in 2022 (with one more meeting to go!) as it tries to get inflation under control – which means banks have followed suit and raised their rates as well.
+The Federal Reserve has raised the target federal funds rate four times in 2023 as it tries to get inflation under control – which means banks have followed suit and raised their rates as well.

 I update the rates on WalletHacks.com myself and can attest to how often I’ve had to increase the listed rates of many savings accounts, money market accounts, and CDs.
 It’s great to see!